sungc1/Simple-Matrix-Calculator/README.md

 This is matrix calculator with some simple function.
 =======
-It's my first time to upload code to Github and share to everyone.
-Sincerely, a little bit exciting :D
+It's my first time to upload my code to Github and share to everyone.
+Sincerely, a little bit excited :D

-This calculator have the functions to calculate addition & subtraction & multiplication & transposition & inversing & determinant & LU factorization.
+This calculator have the functions of addition & subtraction & multiplication & transposition & inversing & determinant & LU factorization.

 I have finished it at the end of Year 2 Semester 1 on Dec.
 2019.
-I submitted as my project.
-There are still plenty of things I need to improve, if you find something confusing in my code please take it easy.
+I submitted it as my project.
+However, there are still plenty of things need to improve, if you find something confusing in my code please take it easy.

 Hope this project would help you~
 Just have fun~